-- 1. Describe the primary findings, technology development results, and technical status, e.g., status of design, construction of breadboards or prototype implementations, results of tests and/or proof-of-concept demonstrations, etc; - 2.
-Describe the work planned for the remainder of the project and critical issues that need to be resolved to successfully complete the remaining planned work; - 3.
-Summarize the cost and schedule status of the project, including any schedule slippage/acceleration.
+- Describe the primary findings, technology development results, and technical status, e.g., status of proto-flight, or flight systems, results of tests (e.g.; shock, vibe), etc.; - Describe the work planned for the remainder of the project and critical issues that need to be resolved to successfully complete the remaining planned work; - Summarize the cost and schedule status of the project, including any schedule slippage or acceleration.
 A schedule milestone chart of all major task activities shall be created and maintained and shown at all reviews.
-A cost data sheet shall be created and maintained, showing total project costs committed, obligated, and costed, along with a graphical representation of the project cost profile to completion; - 4.
-Provide a summary of anticipated results at the end of the task; and - 5.
-At the second review and subsequent reviews, address the comments and recommendations prepared by the reviewers participating in the most recent review.
+A financial data sheet shall be created and maintained, showing total project costs incurred and, for NASA and JPL projects only, obligated and costed, along with a graphical representation of the project cost profile to completion (a template is provided in the ESTO e-book under "Information" and "File Templates"); - Provide a summary of anticipated results at the end of the task; and - At the second review and subsequent reviews, address the comments and recommendations prepared by the reviewers participating in the most recent review.